 MATC's Workforce Solutions department provides professional development and customized training for local employers seeking to engage and upskill their employees.
 Most training is delivered onsite at a business location by MATC instructors using space provided by a sponsoring employer.
-During the Fall semester, MATC has been contracted to offer training for the following businesses: Midwest Energy Research Consortium/M-WERC (30th Street Industrial Corridor), Palermo's (Menomonee Valley), and SnapOn Tools (North/West side of Milwaukee), as well as pending partnerships with other businesses within the Menomonee Valley and Havenwoods.
+During the Spring semester, MATC has been contracted to offer training for the following businesses: Midwest Energy Research Consortium/M-WERC, and SnapOn Tools, Franklin Business Park Consortium, and Steele Solutions, as well as pending partnerships with other businesses within the

+Menomonee Valley and Havenwoods.
 MATC will provide virtual instruction when possible, and will follow General COVID-19 Process and Procedures for Off-Site Instruction when in-person training is necessary.